Earnings of workers in occupations with the largest number of employees

 Other occupations with more than 2 million workers were general office clerks; laborers and freight, stock, and material movers; waiters and waitresses; and janitors and cleaners, except maids and housekeeping cleaners.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Earnings of workers in occupations with the largest number of employees on the Internet at http://www.bls.gov/opub/ted/2006/may/wk4/art04.htm (visited July 28, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Earnings of workers in occupations with the largest number of employees on the Internet at https://www.bls.gov/opub/ted/2006/may/wk4/art04.htm (visited January 20, 2018).